Alaska Cruise

 • Specialty restaurants: Chops Grille, Jamie's Italian

-• Drink packages: buy in advance, cheaper than per-drink
+• Drink packages: buy in advance, cheaper than paying per drink

 • Spa & thermal suite: great splurge on a sea day